Joolz Denby: Early life

-Disillusioned with the strict regimentation and controls associated with membership of a biker group and particularly rebellious against those exercised over WAGs of the male bikers and the expected-conformity which she encountered during four years' association with the Slaves, she dyed her hair pink, broke her ties to the Slaves and later started working as a bouncer during the embryonic punk scene of the late 1970s at the Queen's Hall, Bradford.
+Disillusioned with the strict regimentation and controls associated with membership of a biker group and particularly rebellious against those exercised over partners of the male bikers and the expected-conformity which she encountered during four years' association with the Slaves, she dyed her hair pink, broke her ties to the Slaves and later started working as a bouncer during the embryonic punk scene of the late 1970s at the Queen's Hall, Bradford.

 She then started attending a local poetry-reading group and organised public events for a local group Poetry in Motion.
 Stepping in for an absent member, she gained her first experience of public speaking.

-Professional career
+Career

-Known simply as Joolz, Denby is a poet, novelist, artist, illustrator, and professional tattooist.
-She first came to prominence as a touring punk performance poet.
-She does not consider herself a 'performance poet'; instead, she designates herself a "spoken-word artist" as she considers that title more accurate.
+Denby first came to prominence as a touring punk performance poet.